Keyboard shortcuts

 Example: A lens from Person_V1 (single name field) to Person_V2 (forename, surname) defines how to split forward and how to recombine backward.

-See also: Asymmetric Lens, Symmetric Lens, Lens Law, Lens Composition.
+See also: Asymmetric Lens, Symmetric Lens, Lens Law, Lens Composition, Put (Graviola sense).

 References: